- Difficulty with the layout;

 Vuetify Table Component

-If you already plan to use a component framework for developing applications you should consider one that supports datatables and Vuetify can be a great solution.
-It’s a Material Design Framework, providing you with a lot of ready-to-use components.
+If you already plan to use a component framework for developing applications, you should consider one that supports datatables and Vuetify can be a great solution.
+Material Design Framework provides you with a lot of ready-to-use components.

 Vuetify’s datatables are flexible and support sorting, searching, inline-editing, pagination.
 The documentation has a lot of examples, thus the development would be easy and fast.
 There is also a big community that can help to solve issues.